nunchistudio/blacksmith/documentation/introduction/what/how.md

 The wanderer keeps track of migrations across every sources and destinations.

-The supervisor allows to run Blacksmith applications in distributed environments.
+The supervisor provides coordination to run Blacksmith applications in distributed environments.
+It also allows several engineers to work at the same time on the application with no conflicts when running migrations.